mbdevpl/open-fortran-parser-xml/README.rst

 *   Java 1.7 or later

-*   Open Fortran Parser 0.8.4-2
+*   Open Fortran Parser 0.8.4-3

     https://github.com/mbdevpl/open-fortran-parser/releases

     This is a patched version of OFP.
-Specifically, `FortranParserActionPrint` class in OFP could not be properly subclassed due to access levels of members of that class, so for example writing my own printer would introduce a lot of code duplication.
-Patch resolves this, without affecting any functionality.

-    The patch also resolves an issue when compiling with recent GCC versions.
+The list of changes is available at the above link.

 *   ANTRL 3.3 (dependency of Open Fortran Parser)